othreecodes/apxdemo/README.md

 ## What is This
 - This is a demo using apx library to create a beautiful desktop app.
 It follows the MVC standard of creating javafx projects.
-- This also includes a sample of how to use ORMlite to access mysql database.
+- This also includes a sample of how to use ORMlite to access sqlite database.
 (Querying and Creating)

 ## Getting Started